-- Current and future market trends for services in major regions of the world, including predictions for the coming year
+- Current and future market trends for services in major regions of the world

 - How enterprises buy services and evaluate service providers